lua-cookbook/lua-cookbook/src/book/en_US/00-intro.md

 you will write code that will be more readable to another person.
 (After several months, you will be that other person.)

-A good start is the Lua [wiki](http://lua-users.org/wiki/LuaEditorSupport).
-If you are on Windows, then the Lua for WIndows distribution comes with SciTE, which also has Lua debugging support.

 ## Basics

 ### Expressions